WHAT ARE THE MUST-SEES IN SOUTH KOREA? MOST POPULAR THINGS TO SEE IN SOUTH KOREA? HIDDEN GEMS IN SOUTH KOREA?

 Songaksan Mountain is located in the southernmost point of Jeju.
 Hiking in Songaksan is one of our favorite things to do in Jeju.
 The trail is going around the volcanic mountain alongside the coast, making it a beautiful spot to admire the gorgeous nature that Jeju has to offer.

 From Songaksan you can see Gapado and Marado islands, you can admire the Hallasan Mountain in the middle of Jeju and the impressive Sonbangsan Mountain.
-We actually really like this part of the island.
-It is wilder that the rest of Jeju.

 Along the coast of Gangwon region, the small town of Gangneung is definitely worth a look.
-With more than 210,000 inhabitants, and covering an area of 1,040 km², Gangneung is renowned for its history, its culture and its beaches with turquoise waters.
+With more than 210,000 inhabitants, and covering an area of 1,040 km², Gangneung is renowned for its history, its culture, and its beaches with turquoise waters.